 Carburetor Needs Adjustment on a Husqvarna Leaf Blower

-Husqvarna sets the carburetor settings at the factory to ensure the blower is getting the fuel to air mixture to run at its best.
-Quality of fuel and high altitudes can affect the carburetor and the settings may need to be adjusted to get a good performance from the engine.
+Husqvarna sets the carburetor settings at the factory to ensure the blower is getting the fuel-to-air mixture to run at its best.
+The quality of fuel and high altitudes can affect the carburetor and the settings may need to be adjusted to get a good performance from the engine.

-You will find 3 carburetor adjustments screws on your Husqvarna leaf blower.
+You will find 3 carburetor adjustment screws on your Husqvarna leaf blower.
 The idle speed screw may need to be adjusted to keep your blower running at idle speed.

 Husqvarna does have some limits to the adjustments you can perform to the carburetor.
 Many models require a special tool Husqvarna certified mechanics have on hand to adjust the carburetor.